 There are a lot of reasons someone might need an injection of cash and seek out a loan from a bank: For emergencies, home repairs, to pay off credit card debt with a lower interest rate loan.

-One of the biggest considerations when taking out a loan is whether it is secured or unsecured.
-A secured loan is backed by an asset, called collateral, such as your home or car.
+One consideration when taking out a personal loan is whether it is secured or unsecured.
+A secured loan is backed by an asset, called collateral, such as a home or car.
 An unsecured loan, on the other hand, is not collateralized, which means that no underlying asset is necessary to qualify for financing.

 Whether to pursue a secured or unsecured loan will depend on a number of factors, such as your credit score, whether you have collateral, the type of financing you need, and when you need it.
-We’ll cover all of these personal loan requirements below, as well as discussing what can be used for a personal loan with collateral and financing options that don’t require collateral.
+These personal loan requirements will be covered in full below, as well as discussing what can be used for a personal loan with collateral and financing options that don’t require collateral.

 Why Secured Loans Require Collateral